algorithmiaio/dev-center/_pages/data/azureblob.md

 <img src="{{ site.baseurl }}/images/post_images/data_connectors/create_data_connector.png" alt="Create a data connector" class="screenshot img-md">

-Select **'Azure Blob'** and a modal window will open to configure a connection.
+Select **'Azure Blob'** and a form will open to configure a connection.
 Here you will need to enter your Azure credentials; these are described in the <a href="https://docs.microsoft.com/en-us/azure/storage/">Azure Storage Docs</a>, but you can obtain them as follows:

 1. Go to [https://portal.azure.com](https://portal.azure.com) and navigate to Storage Accounts.
 Click on the Storage account you want to manage, then "Storage Explorer".
 2. Under "Blob Containers", __right-click__ the container you want and pick "Get Shared Access Signature"; make sure "Read" permission is checked and hit the "Create" button.